The energy consumption of a watermaker

 The ratio of volume flow to membrane surface is therefore crucial for energy efficiency.
 This ratio determines the proportion of fresh water that is obtained from the pumped amount of seawater.

-Why not simply reduce the amount of seawater or maximize the membrane surface to increase energy efficiency?
+Why not reduce seawater or maximize membrane surface for better efficiency?

 The more water you have already removed from the lake water, the saltier this concentrate becomes.
 For this reason, an additional membrane will always deliver significantly less water than the previous ones.
 So there is a limit beyond which an additional membrane on an existing system no longer provides much added value, but does reduce the product water quality.